PeterMnev/FTC_VuforiaVision/README.md

 drive.brake(); //Stops
 drive.TurnToAngle(180); //Rotates to 180 degrees, facing the direction opposite to what it started with.
 ```
-Experimenting with encoders on a mecanum drived showed that the encoders could not be reliably used for mecanum driving.
-Additionally, it showed that simply turning and then driving straight is faster than attempting to use mecanum capabilities.
-The best use of sideways driving is with the VecDrive methods across very small distances where you have access to supporting data from sensors and not just encoders.

 #### Image depicting what the above code will make the robot do:
 ![Path](http://i.imgur.com/kygFhsu.png)